 Example of scroll lock being used today

 Microsoft Excel is a good example of a software program that still uses this key.
-If scroll lock is enabled on the keyboard pressing any of the arrow keys, the screen will move in that direction, but the selected cell will not change.
+If scroll lock is enabled on the keyboard, pressing any of the arrow keys results in the screen moving in that direction, but the selected cell will not change.

 - Excel up and down arrow keys move page instead of cell.